 Parents are asked to adhere to the expectations of the Hug Zone at morning drop off.
 Please hug your children and say goodbye in front of the school away from the entrance.
 Families and students will not wait in the foyer.
 If you must wait with your child, please do so outside.
 Please be mindful of the traffic flow at all times.

-Our traffic pattern is unique and can get very congested at arrival and dismissal.
-All drivers must adhere to the expectations as explained in our arrival/dismissal map shared in the first Tuesday folder, and here.
+Our traffic pattern at Dobie is unique and can get very congested at arrival and dismissal.
+All drivers must adhere to the expectations as explained in our arrival/dismissal map on our dismissal cards each parent was given.
 Please practice patience as you follow the traffic rules.
 Our children need our attention for their safety.

-A picture ID is required to pick a child up from school.
+If your child has an appointment and needs to be picked up early, a picture ID is required.
+Children should not be picked up early on a regular basis as this interrupts instruction and causes the child to miss important routines for concluding the day.
 Only adults listed on the child’s emergency form may take the child from campus.
-Students will not be released from the office after 2:55.
-If you need to pick up children early for an appointment, please do so before 2:55.
+Students will not be released from the office after 2:35.
+If you need to pick up children early for an appointment, please do so before 2:35.
 The student will not be released from the classroom until after the parent has arrived and presented the necessary identification.

 All students are required to be regular and punctual in attendance.
 Please refer to the district handbook for absence and truancy information.
 Parents must send a note with the student on the day the child returns to school, or up to 3 days later.
 This note must contain the student’s full name, teacher’s name, date, and reason for the absence.

 Phone calls from the school and school district often are sent through an automated system.
 If a student is marked absent in the system, an automated call will be sent to the primary number on file.
 Please listen to the message before calling the school.